-A reporting party or responding party may appeal the findings of an investigation under specific circumstances.
-He or she must contact the Title IX Coordinator within five business days of receiving the letter stating findings and sanctions.
-Acceptable means of notification include email, fax, hand delivery or postal delivery.
+A complainant or respondent may appeal the findings of an investigation under specific circumstances.
+The complainant or respondent must contact the Title IX Coordinator within five business days of receiving the letter stating findings and sanctions.
+Acceptable means of notification include email, fax, hand delivered notification, or postal delivery.
 The grounds for an appeal are as follows:

 - 1. A procedural error or omission occurred that significantly impacted the outcome of the investigation. - 2.
-New evidence, unknown or unavailable during the original investigation that could substantially impact the original finding or sanction. - 3.
-Sanctions imposed that are substantially disproportionate to the severity of the violation. - 4.
+There is new evidence, unknown or unavailable during the original investigation that could substantially impact the original finding or sanction. - 3.
+The sanctions imposed are substantially disproportionate to the severity of the violation. - 4.
 Failure to participate earlier in the process will NOT suffice as grounds for an appeal.

-If the Title IX Coordinator determines that a material, procedural or substantive error occurred, a Deputy Coordinator or third party reviewer who was not involved in the original complaint will review the appeals materials and make a final determination.
-The results of an appeal are final.
+If the Title IX Coordinator determines that a material procedural or substantive error occurred, an administrator who was not involved in the original complaint will review the appeals materials and make a final determination.
+The results of a reconvened hearing cannot be appealed.